The Quickest Way to Build Trust in Teams

 We Trust Differently

 We all carry different starting points in how we trust.
 Some of us are naturally more trusting – shaped by upbringing, personality or life experiences.
 High-trusting individuals bring huge benefits: they build trust faster, collaborate better, voice opinions more freely, and are more resilient and optimistic.
 They’re proactive and help teams gel quickly.
+Still, trust is fluid.
+A person can evolve to trust more (or less) over time.
+And a single moment shouldn’t define a person – we’re all capable of learning and growth.

 The Nature of Swift Trust